Nissan GT-R: Chassis

-The GT-R had a curb weight of 3837–3935 lb distributed 54 percent to the front and 46 percent to the rear, providing greater stability.
-The car was the first and so far the only model built on the Premium Midship (PM) platform, an evolution of the Front Midship (FM) architecture introduced in the Skyline (V35)/Infiniti G35.
+The GT-R had a kerb weight of 3837–3935 lb distributed 54 percent to the front and 46 percent to the rear, providing greater stability.
+It was the first and so far the only model built on the Premium Midship (PM) platform, an evolution of the Front Midship (FM) architecture introduced in the Skyline (V35)/Infiniti G35.
 Its chassis utilized a hybrid unibody construction using a combination of steel, carbon fibre, and die-cast aluminium.
 It primarily used a conventional steel monocoque but with Alcoa aluminium subframes and suspensions.
 The door frames were die-cast aluminium, and the bumpers were made of lightweight polypropylene.
 The front cross-member, radiator support and rear diffuser were made of carbon-fibre to strengthen the structure and reduce weight.
 The majority of body panels were made of aluminium sheets, such as the bonnet, boot lid and door shells.
 Outer body panels were stamped using a multiple-strike coining process in order to add rigidity and precision.

 The car was fitted with an active suspension system, called "DampTronic", which contained Bilstein designed electronic adaptive dampers and manufactured by Yorozu Corporation.
 Onboard computers adjust the suspension components every one hundredth of a second, evenly distributing the mass for all four wheels and maximizing tyre contact for better grip, under heavy acceleration, braking and cornering.
 The GT-R was the first production vehicle to feature such a suspension system.
 The DampTronic system allowed the driver to select three different suspension modes from the mode selector: "R-mode" for maximum performance required on track and dragstrip, "Normal-mode" for daily driver use, and "Comfort-mode", which softened the dampers to improve ride quality.
-The car featured 20-inch 15-spoke forged lightweight aluminium alloy wheels manufactured by Rays, originally wrapped up with exclusively developed Dunlop SP Sport Maxx GT 600 DSST CTT run-flat tyres, Bridgestone Potenza RE070R run-flat tyres were also offered for earlier models.
+The car featured 20-inch 15-spoke forged lightweight aluminium alloy wheels manufactured by Rays, wrapped up with exclusively developed Dunlop SP Sport Maxx GT 600 DSST CTT run-flat tyres, Bridgestone Potenza RE070R run-flat tyres were offered in earlier models.
 Each wheel featured a knurling around the inside of the rim in order to keep the tyres from slipping on the rim due to heavy acceleration and braking.
 The brake setup featured Brembo monoblock six-piston ventilated brake callipers with 15.35 inch at the front, and four-piston callipers with 15.0 inch full floating, cross drilled two piece rotors in the rear.
 They accompanied with low steel and high stiffness brake pads.
 Carbon ceramic rotors were offered in some of the special variants, which were the largest brake rotors ever fitted to a Japanese production vehicle.